balikasg/WassersteinRetrieval/README.md

 cd WassersteinRetrieval
 bash get_embeddings.sh
 ```
-This will take some time, and it will output informative messages for its progress.
+This will take some time as it downloads the embeddings (1.1GB compressed), uncompresses it, filters English and French embeddings and removes the files that are not needed.
+It will output informative messages for its progress.
 It will create two files: `concept_net_1706.300.en` and `concept_net_1706.300.fr`, the containing the English and French word embeddings respectively.
+The scripts can be improved to read from the compressed file directly using pythons `gzip` module if need be.

 To run the cross-lingual retrieval experiments, run:
 ```